suzannecabral/notes-cs41-long/01-OOP-and-Graphs/Day4 -Graphs-2/readme.md

     - newuser_id
     - self.friendships

-> lecture video (LINK ME) has a good step-by-step explanation of what happens to each variable through the steps
+> [lecture video](https://youtu.be/hpy8ztTbC1A) has a good step-by-step explanation of what happens to each variable through the steps

 - there is some redundancy when appending to queue, ie `[1,9,4,9]`